Skip to main content

 • You need a Python package that is not available in the App Builder

-• You want to integrate VIKTOR with local desktop software
+• You want to integrate with desktop software that requires the generic worker

 • You want to use Git for version control and work in a team with branches and pull requests